Assistance programs Fresno County.

 Catholic Social Services has a number of churches and agencies in the region that can help low income and the working poor.
 Examples of the resources offered are below.

 WestCare California, Inc. focuses on military personnel, veterans, and their immediate family members.
-Some examples of the assistance offered includes Rent Payment Assistance, Bus Pass Program, HomeFront Program, Urgent Care Wellness Center, Vouchers, Housing, and more .
-4928 E Clinton Way, Suite 101, Fresno, California, 93727, dial 559-255-8838
+Some examples of the assistance offered includes Rent Payment Assistance.
+There is also a free gasoline voucher as well as Bus Pass Program Housing is from HomeFront Program.
+There is also Urgent Care Wellness Center, Vouchers, Housing, and more .Location is 4928 E Clinton Way, Suite 101, Fresno, California, 93727, dial 559-255-8838

 SVdP, or Saint Vincent, is a church based group made up mostly of volunteers.
 The focus is on providing basic needs, such as winter coats, clothing, school supplies, or free food.
 However, there are cases in which emergency money may be offered.
 Or people in poverty can be referred to programs such as CalFresh food stamps and other benefits.
 Read St. Vincent programs in Fresno.

 Resources for Independence Central Valley provides referrals.
 Specialists from the non-profit can direct qualified low income families (including the disabled and seniors) to local Fresno County agencies.
 Those may include housing, food programs, and even programs that can offer loans or grants for paying rent.
 A key focus is on homeless prevention, nutrition, and self-sufficiency.
-559-221-2330.
+The location is 3636 N First St, Fresno, CA 93726, or call 559-221-2330.